9091 Antique Queen Anne Silver Pilgrim Flask

 A charming antique sterling silver bowl with an applied wire rim and raised on a spreading foot.
 Good size.
 Very plain styling and excellent original colour.
 To one side there is a hand engraved crest of a boar and thistle for Burleigh/Burley of Carrigfergus, County Antrim.
 Weight 281 grams, 9 troy oz.
 Height 8cm.
 Diameter 16.8cm.
 London 1722.
 Maker Joseph Clare I.

 8965 Antique Silver Spoon

-An excellent antique Dutch gilt silver spoon, the end of the handle modelled with a seated figure holding a baby and accompanied by a cherub.
+An excellent antique Dutch gilt silver spoon.
+Cast silver.
+The finial is modelled with a seated figure holding a baby and accompanied by a cherub, an allegorical representation of maternal love.
 The back of the bowl is inscribed with the owners initials.
 Weight 61 grams, just under 3 troy ounces.
 Length 18.3 cms.
 Bowl measures 7×5 cms.
-Stamped with Dutch silver marks for Amsterdam.
-Circa 1750.
+Amsterdam, Netherlands.
+1728.